What Should You Do After Installing New Brake Pads?

 It is normal for new brake pads to show moderate wear after some driving distance.
 However, if you notice excessive wear, abnormal noise, vibration, or reduced braking performance, the system should be inspected promptly and the pads replaced if necessary.

 Properly bedding in new brake pads not only improves braking performance but also extends service life and enhances driving safety.
-Taking a little extra care during the first few hundred kilometers can make a significant difference in long-term braking reliability.
+Taking extra care during the first few hundred kilometers can significantly improve long-term braking reliability.